StrikeForceZero/bevy_auto_plugin/crates/bevy_auto_plugin_proc_macros/docs/proc_attributes/auto_event.md

-Automatically registers an event to be added to the app in global mode.
+Automatically registers an event to be added to the app.

 # Parameters
 - `plugin = PluginType` - Required.
 Specifies which plugin should register this event.